 We develop these novel technologies and approaches:

-Research in the MCO program is directed toward elucidating fundamental biological processes in cancer biology and translating these basic discoveries into better tools for cancer prevention, diagnosis, and treatment through collaborative research with other CU Cancer Center programs.
+Research in the MCO program is directed toward elucidating fundamental biological processes in cancer biology and translating these basic discoveries into better tools for cancer prevention, diagnosis, and treatment through collaborative research with other CU Cancer Center programs and other cancer centers.

-Maintenance of Genomic Integrity: Investigators work on genomic re-arrangements and retro-transposition; DNA replication, repair, and the DNA damage cell cycle checkpoint; mutagenesis and the response to ionizing irradiation, telomerase, and DNA end-repair.
+Maintenance of Genomic Integrity: Investigators work on genomic re-arrangements and retro-transposition; DNA replication, repair, and DNA damage checkpoints; and mutagenesis and response to ionizing irradiation.

 Gene Expression and Biomarkers: Investigators work on the specification of cell fates; nuclear acceptors of signaling and environmental pathways; fundamental mechanisms of transcriptional regulation; the interplay between transcription and RNA processing; mis-regulation of translation; cancer survival pathways; and identification of cancer biomarkers that result from altered gene expression including cell-free DNA biomarkers.

-Cancer Structural Biology: Investigators delineate the molecular structure of RNA, DNA-binding proteins, signaling molecules, and oligopeptides using biophysical techniques, cryo-EM, NMR, and X-ray crystallography.
+Structural Biology of Cancer Drivers: Investigators delineate the molecular structure of RNA & DNA-binding proteins involved in chromatin and oncogenes/tumor suppressors and signaling molecules using biophysical techniques, cryo-EM, NMR, and X-ray crystallography.

-Neuro-oncology Group: Several MCO members are part of a highly collaborative pediatric brain tumor community that also spans DT and THI.
-A recent focus of this group has been analyzing the benefits and downsides of radiation therapy as part of brain tumor therapy.
-Their findings demonstrated improved outcomes with a specialized regimen of craniospinal radiation rather than focal radiation in this new pre-clinical model.
+Pediatric Cancers: MCO members focus on high-risk pediatric sarcomas, blood cancers and brain tumors.
+Several MCO members are part of a highly collaborative pediatric brain tumor community that also spans DT and THI.
+A recent focus of this group has been to analyze the benefits and downsides of radiation therapy as part of brain tumor therapy.

-On November 4th, we held our 2024 Program Retreat.
-Featured were NCI Program officers describing some lesser-known funding initiatives and strategies.
+To enhance our members’ awareness of NCI funding mechanisms, at our 2024 Program Retreat, we featured NCI Program officers describing some lesser-known funding initiatives and strategies.
 The materials from these program officers are available below:

 Anu Sharman, Ph.D. - Overview of Funding Opportunities in Cancer Biology